 Abba, Father God, we ask you to bless us, our families and friends.
-Keep us safe from harm and help us not only to lead good lives but to be bold in taking the light of the gospel to a sceptical and sometimes hostile world.
+Keep us safe from harm and help us not only to lead good lives but to boldly take the light of the gospel to a sceptical and sometimes hostile world.
 In Jesus' holy name.
 Amen.